Caucus Memberships

 David’s Work in Legislative Caucuses

 Legislative caucuses are groups of lawmakers, typically drawn from both houses of the Massachusetts legislature, that have been formed around shared priorities.
-David is a member of several caucuses, listed below, which give him the opportunity to advance the interests of our district by collaborating with like-minded colleagues outside of their respective committee assignments, exploring a range of issues and laying the groundwork for future legislation.
+David is a member of several caucuses, listed below, which allow him to advance the interests of our district by collaborating with like-minded colleagues outside of their respective committee assignments, exploring a range of issues and laying the groundwork for future legislation.

 House Progressive Caucus

-The House Progressive Caucus was formed as a coalition of legislators committed to promoting social, economic, and environmental justice for all people in the Commonwealth and as a space to debate policy ideas and agree on legislative strategy.
+David is honored to serve as Vice Chair of the House Progressive Caucus.
+The Caucus was formed as a coalition of legislators committed to promoting social, economic, and environmental justice for all people in the Commonwealth and as a space to debate policy ideas and agree on legislative strategy.

 Twitter: twitter.com/maprogcaucus